-- 21.1 The Student Forum shall be made up of the Student Forum Chair, Campaign Officers and such Students as have been elected to the Student Forum in accordance with the Bye-Laws.
+- 21.1 The composition and proceedings of the Student Forum shall be set out in the Bye-Laws.
 No Member may hold more than one seat on the Student Forum at any one time.
-Removal of any member of the Student Forum shall be in accordance with the Bye-Laws. - 21.2 The Chair of the Student Forum shall be elected by a secret ballot of the in accordance with the Bye-Laws and shall remain in office for a term to be specified in the Bye-Laws. - 21.3 The Campaigns Officers shall be elected by a secret ballot of the embers in accordance with the Bye-Laws, as amended from time to time and the portfolios, duties and responsibilities of the part-time Campaigns Officers shall be as set out in the Bye-Laws. - 21.4 The Student Forum shall have the authority to: - 21.4.1 set the political and policy agenda of the Union and campaign on issues affecting Members, refer political policy to referenda of the Members (in accordance with the Bye-Laws) and enforce this policy as agreed by any such referenda (provided that this does not conflict with the charity trustees' powers); - 21.4.2 make recommendations to and scrutinise the charity trustees; - 21.4.3 co-ordinate forums; - 21.4.4 affiliate with external organisations; - 21.4.5 appoint honorary life members in accordance with clause 8.9; - 21.4.6 promote and defend the rights of Members; - 21.4.7 consider any business referred to the Student Forum by the charity trustees or other Union bodies; - 21.4.8 hold open meetings in accordance with clause 22; and - 21.4.9 appoint members to committees of Goldsmiths' College where this is specified in the terms of reference of Goldsmiths' College concerned.
+Removal of any member of the Student Forum shall be in accordance with the Bye-Laws. - 21.2 The Student Forum shall have the authority to: - 21.2.1 represent the voice of the Students - 21.2.2 set the political and policy agenda of the Union and campaign on issues affecting Members, refer political policy to referenda of the Members (in accordance with the Bye-Laws) and enforce this policy as agreed by any such referenda (provided that this does not conflict with the charity trustees' powers); - 21.2.3 make recommendations to and scrutinise the charity trustees; - 21.2.4 co-ordinate forums; - 21.2.5 affiliate with external organisations; - 21.2.6 appoint honorary life members in accordance with clause 8.9; - 21.2.7 promote and defend the rights of Members; - 21.2.8 consider any business referred to the Student Forum by the charity trustees or other Union bodies; - 21.2.9 hold open meetings in accordance with clause 22; and - 21.2.10 appoint members to committees of Goldsmiths' College where this is specified in the terms of reference of Goldsmiths' College concerned.

-- 21.5 The Student Forum shall meet in accordance with the Bye-Laws as amended from time to time. - 21.6 The Student Forum shall provide the charity trustees with an update of its meetings and decisions at least four times in any Academic Year either orally or in writing. - 21.7 The office of a Student Forum member shall be vacated if: - 21.7.1 a secure petition for a motion of no confidence in the Student Forum member is signed by at least 3% of the Members of the Union and the motion of no confidence is passed by a referendum in accordance with the Bye-Laws requiring a two-thirds majority of the Members voting on the motion, provided that 3% or more of the total Membership votes to remove the Student Forum member from office; or - 21.7.2 they are removed in accordance with the Bye-Laws.
+- 21.3 The Student Forum shall provide the charity trustees with an update of its meetings and decisions at least four times in any Academic Year either orally or in writing. - 21.4 The office of a Student Forum member shall be vacated if: - 21.4.1 a secure petition for a motion of no confidence in the Student Forum member is signed by at least 3% of the Members of the Union and the motion of no confidence is passed by a referendum in accordance with the Bye-Laws requiring a two-thirds majority of the Members voting on the motion, provided that 3% or more of the total Membership votes to remove the Student Forum member from office; or - 21.4.2 they are removed in accordance with the Bye-Laws.